troubling/hansible/doc/deployment.md

 `hummingbird_version: "v0.0.2"`

 When it is time to upgrade to "v0.0.3" simply update your group_vars/hummingbird/hummingbird and rerun the playbook.
 Services will be reloaded after the new binary is downloaded.
-If an upgrade requireis additional steps, they will be documented in the hummingbird release notes.
+If an upgrade requires additional steps, they will be documented in the hummingbird release notes.